netdata/learn/docs/cloud/visualize/overview.md

 See our [update docs](/docs/agent/packaging/installer/update) for the preferred update method based on how you installed the Agent.

+## Composite charts

+The Overview uses composite charts, which aggregate metrics from all the nodes (or a filtered selection) in a given War Room.

 ## Definition bar

-Each chart has a definition bar to provide information about the aggregate function, dimension, and nodes related to that chart.
+Each composite chart has a definition bar to provide information about the aggregate function, dimension, and nodes related to that chart.

 Below is an example definition bar for the `system.cpu_pressure` chart, which visualizes situations where tasks are stalled on CPU.
 This definition bar informs you that the chart is using the **average** aggregate function on **all